Home » Music Business » Music Business Articles » 11 Powerful Music Marketing Secrets

 This can’t be emphasized enough.
 Whether it’s a music video, a vlog from your latest tour, or a short clip talking about your songwriting process—video engages people like nothing else.

-YouTube is now the number one discovery platform for music.
+YouTube is now the number one music discovery platform.
 That can’t be ignored.

 Platforms like YouTube are also a great way to reach new fans who might not find you otherwise.
 YouTube is the number one discovery platform.
 For artists, it is great for finding your audience and for increasing how much the listener imprints on your music.